 - Your lawyer will determine your potential lawsuit's validity.

+If Negotiations Are at an Impasse, You May File a Motorcycle Accident LawsuitIn some cases, negotiations don't result in a fair settlement.
+If you decide to move forward in the legal process and begin a motorcycle accident lawsuit, your personal injury lawyer will help.
+Motorcycle accident lawsuits involve several steps.
+At the beginning of the process is the discovery stage of your motorcycle accident lawsuit.
 The trial discovery stage allows both sides in a lawsuit to question each other and collect documentation and evidence.
-Both your attorney and the defendant’s attorney may speak to witnesses, bring in experts, and more.
-Some legal teams come to an agreement at this point; in other cases, a mediator is required to try to help settle the case out of court.
+Both your personal injury attorney and the defendant's attorney may speak to witnesses, bring in experts, and more.
+Some legal teams come to an agreement at this point.
+In other cases, a mediator is required to try to help settle the case out of court.

 Some Motorcycle Accident Lawsuits Are Resolved in CourtMediation is not always successful.
 If mediation doesn't solve the issues in your case, it may be time to go to trial.
 This involves your motorcycle accident attorney making your case in front of a judge or jury, and the trial can last anywhere from a day to months.
 Insurance companies typically want to settle before trial to avoid the publicity and expense of going to trial.
 However, sometimes it is necessary to escalate a motorcycle accident lawsuit to trial when negotiations stall.
 If you need to go to trial to recover your damages, you don't want to be stuck with a personal injury lawyer who is unprepared.